d9zero/1/README.md

 A Fixed Mindset and be summarized to encompass a root of observable traits and/or held beliefs.
 In this psychological orientation, fixed mindset values are aligned with the concepts that a persons’ skills or abilities are set in stone at a predetermined period of development.
 Which in turn can derive common sets of behavioral traits.

-When observed under this disposition, a person with a fixed mindset may:
+<ul> When observed under this disposition, a person with a fixed mindset may:
-Only participate in activities that they perceive or personally deem that they are ‘good at’.
+<li>Only participate in activities that they perceive or personally deem that they are ‘good at’.</li>
-Resign, remove, or cease productivity or efforts when an experience or challenge is perceived to be too difficult.
+<li>Resign, remove, or cease productivity or efforts when an experience or challenge is perceived to be too difficult.</li>
-Refrain, move around, or avoid perceived challenges.
+<li>Refrain, move around, or avoid perceived challenges.</li>
-Vocalize or demonstrate disdain for difficulties or perceived challenges.
+<li>Vocalize or demonstrate disdain for difficulties or perceived challenges.</li>
-Demonstrate minimal interests or motivation in activities with minimal background information.
+<li>Demonstrate minimal interests or motivation in activities with minimal background information.</li></ul>

 The relational differences from a fixed mindset and a growth mindset are somewhat aligned in a dichotomy-like fashion in disposition, held beliefs, or behaviors.
 In a stark contrast from a fixed mindset, a growth mindset holds contradictory values.